Sappho: Sexuality

 Sappho's sexuality has long been the subject of debate.
 Sir Lawrence Alma-Tadema's Sappho and Alcaeus (above) portrays her staring rapturously at Alcaeus; images of a lesbian Sappho, such as Simeon Solomon's painting of Sappho and Erinna in a Garden at Mytilene (below), were much less common in the 19th century.

 The word lesbian is an allusion to Sappho, originating from the name of the island of Lesbos, where she was born.
 (Note: Similarly the adjective sapphic derives from Sappho's name.)
 However, though in modern culture Sappho is seen as a lesbian, she has not always been considered so.
 In classical Athenian comedy (from the Old Comedy of the fifth century to Menander in the late fourth and early third centuries BC), Sappho was caricatured as a promiscuous heterosexual woman, and the earliest surviving sources to explicitly discuss Sappho's homoeroticism come from the Hellenistic period.
-The earliest of these is a fragmentary biography written on papyrus in the late third or early second century BC, which states that Sappho was "accused by some of being irregular in her ways and a woman-lover".
+The earliest of these is the Papyrus Oxyrhynchus 1800, a fragmentary biography written in the late second century A.D, which states that Sappho was "accused by some of being irregular in her ways and a woman-lover".
 Denys Page comments that the phrase "by some" implies that even the full corpus of Sappho's poetry did not provide conclusive evidence of whether she described herself as having sex with women.
 These ancient authors do not appear to have believed that Sappho did, in fact, have sexual relationships with other women, and as late as the 10th century the Suda records that Sappho was "slanderously accused" of having sexual relationships with her "female pupils".